 “How Breeders Work Their Magic: Ch.
 1 — Variation under Domestication.”
 In Teaching and Learning Evolution with Darwin: Reading the Origin in a Contextual Science Education, ed.
 Maria Elice de Brzezinski Prestes.
 Springer.

 Disputed Inheritance: The Battle over Mendel and the Future of Biology.
-Under contract with the University of Chicago Press.
+Chicago: Chicago University Press.

-Darwin’s Argument by Analogy: From Artificial to Natural Selection, with Roger M. White and Jonathan Hodge.
-Under contract with Cambridge University Press
+Darwin’s Argument by Analogy: From Artificial to Natural Selection.
+With Roger M. White and Jonathan Hodge.
+Cambridge: Cambridge University Press.

 “Darwinism and Social Darwinism.”
 In The Cambridge History of Modern European Thought, eds Warren Breckman and Peter E. Gordon.
 2 vols.
 Vol. 1, The Nineteenth Century.
 Cambridge: Cambridge University Press, pp. 279‒300.

 “Emergence in Biology: From Organicism to Systems Biology.”
 With Emily Herring.
 In The Routledge Handbook of Emergence, eds Sophie Gibb, Robin F. Hendry and Tom Lancaster.
 London: Routledge, pp. 352‒62.

 “Genes and Genocide: The Questionable Use of Scientific Endeavour.”
 Essay review of Theodore Porter’s Genetics in the Madhouse: The Unknown History of Human Heredity.
 Times Literary Supplement 10 May: 29.
 This article was included in the reading materials for the Commission of Inquiry into the History of Eugenics at UCL.